Caracus/Victoria3-Syncretic-Cultures-Creator/README.md

 <!-- ABOUT THE PROJECT -->
 ### What does this do?
-## Automates the creation of syncretic cultures
+## Automates the creation of Syncretic Cultures
-####aswell as the needed events, journal entries and decisions to make them appear organically like in the "Syncretic Cultures" mod on the steam workshop for Victoria
+####aswell as the needed events, journal entries and decisions to make them appear organically like in the "Syncretic Cultures" mod on the steam workshop for Victoria 3

 ### Built With